azzaea/admixture/README.md

 that computes maximum-likelihood estimates of the admixture proportions and population allele frequencies using the expectation maximization (EM) algorithm.
-EM typically converges more slowly to the solution than quasi-Newton methods (which is how ADMIXTURE achieves excellent performance).
-However, the hope is that this simple implementation, and the release of the source code, will facilitate development of extensions to ADMIXTURE.
+EM typically converges more slowly to the solution than quasi-Newton methods, which is how ADMIXTURE achieves excellent performance.
+(Note that I've modified the ADMIXTURE model to handle genotype errors, and this seems to improve convergence of EM to some extent.)
+The hope is that this very simple implementation, and the release of the source code, will facilitate development of extensions to ADMIXTURE.
 One extension I have developed here is a modification to the optimization (M-step) that encourages *sparse* admixture estimates.

 This code was tested using R version 3.2.2.